OK, Before I start, I just want to clarify one thing.

 This blog is about how silence, when used properly can be incredibly powerful and sometimes even life-saving.
-What it’s not saying is that if you are struggling and need help you shouldn’t say something.
-In fact, a huge amount of what I do, from formal training to my book to my public speaking is all about encouraging people to speak up when things get tough.
-As humans, we naturally rely on each other for help and support and we’re not likely to get that without first saying something.
+What it’s not saying is that if you are struggling and need help, you shouldn’t say something.
+In fact, a huge amount of what I do, from formal training to my book to my public speaking, is all about encouraging people to speak up when things get tough.
+As humans, we naturally rely on each other for help and support, and we’re not likely to get that without first saying something.
 So please, if you’re struggling, feeling lost, hurting, or suffering in any way, speak up.
 Because you deserve help when you need it.

-OK so now we’ve got that potential crucial misunderstanding out the way let’s get started.
+OK, so now we’ve got that potential crucial misunderstanding out the way, let’s get started.

-It’s genuinely amazing how much you notice when you just stop, shut up and sit in silence for a while.
-We hear noises we’ve never noticed before, we see details in things we’ve never seen, we often feel a sense of calm and peace descend over us, picking up on thoughts or realizations that we have so far missed out on.
-It’s one of the truly free and simple pleasures of life and it can be incredibly powerful, even if just for a minute.
-It’s so rare that we do it because we become so accustomed to being busy that it’s almost as if we feel uncomfortable or restless when we’re not busy.
+It feels a bit unusual at first because it’s so rare that we do it; we become so accustomed to being busy that it’s almost as if we feel uncomfortable or restless when we’re not busy.
 So much so that we need to have things making noise and keeping our attention around us.
-This is even true when with other people; we’ve all been there when the conversation comes to a natural conclusion and we feel awkward just sitting there in silence, desperately searching for something to say, often resorting either pulling the mobile phone out of your pocket or making some obvious comment about the weather which happens to be entirely typical for the time of year.
-‘It’s cold today?, well yeah, it’s February’
+This is even true when with other people; we’ve all been there when the conversation comes to a natural conclusion, and we feel awkward just sitting there in silence, desperately searching for something to say, often resorting either pulling the mobile phone out of your pocket or making some obvious comment about the weather which happens to be entirely typical for the time of year.

 ‘You never listen to me!’

-‘Yeah well, your feet look weird!’
+‘Yeah, well, your feet look weird!’

 When having those deep, meaningful conversations, particularly when someone is reaching out for help, silence gives people the time and space to understand their own thoughts & emotions, explore a deeper understanding and maybe notice something they have otherwise missed.
-Not only that but it gives you, as the listener time to digest what you’re hearing, to understand what the person is saying, and maybe even what they’re not saying.
+Not only that, but it gives you, as the listener, time to digest what you’re hearing, to understand what the person is saying, and maybe even what they’re not saying.

 Watch their eyes.

-“I just feel like nobody listens to me, I don’t know who I can talk to?
+“I just feel like nobody listens to me; I don’t know whom I can talk to?”

-?so you feel like you’re alone and you can’t get support??
+“So you feel like you’re alone, and you can’t get support?”

 All you’ve done is repeated back to them what they told you but using different words.
-This can go one of three ways
+This can go one of three ways.

 - They’ll come to a deeper realization of their situation and go on to explore it further.

-These are skills we can take with us into everyday lives and can have a huge impact on our interactions with others, form closer relationships, solve problems, close 6 figure deals or save the life of someone who is just wanting to be listened to and understood.
+These are skills we can take with us into everyday lives and can have a huge impact on our interactions with others, form closer relationships, solve problems, close 6 figure deals, or save the life of someone who is just wanting to be listened to and understood.

-If you would like to learn more about how I work with organisations to create, implement and maintain workplace wellbeing drop me an email at Pete@PeteWhiteConsulting.co.uk
+If you would like to learn more about how I work with organisations to create a happy, healthy & productive workplace, email me at Pete@PeteWhiteConsulting.co.uk